-For the Tax Office to work out your income averaging, you must complete Z item 22 on your Tax return for individuals (supplementary section) 2006 - see step 3 of the instructions for item 22 in TaxPack 2006 supplement.
+For us to work out your income averaging, you must complete Z item 22 on your Tax return for individuals (supplementary section) 2007 - see step 3 question 22 in TaxPack 2007 supplement and read the following.

-The amount to write at Z is your assessable professional income less the amount at no. 1 as described in Taxable professional income above.
+The amount to write at Z item 22 on your tax return (supplementary section) is your assessable professional income less the total of your deductions that reasonably relate to this income.
 DO NOT DEDUCT any apportionable deductions - for example, gifts to charity that you have shown at item D8 of your tax return.
-The Tax Office will take these into account as required by no. 2 to work out your TPI and your income averaging.
+We will take these into account to work out your TPI and your income averaging.

-At vitem 22, write the total of your category 2 other income - see Other income in question 22 in TaxPack 2006 supplement - including the amount you have worked out for zitem 22.
+At vitem 22 on your tax return (supplementary section), write the total of your Category 2 other income - see step 1, question 22 in TaxPack 2007 supplement - including the amount you wrote at vitem 22.
 Do not include any amounts already shown at item 1, 2, 12, 13 or 14 on your tax return.
 If you have not shown your TPI at other items on your tax return, you must include it at vitem 22.
-If you include your TPI at v, do not claim any deductions you used to work out that income at items D1 to D10 or D11 to D15 on your tax return.
+If you include your TPI at von to take your to both at income at items D1 to D10 or D11 to D15 on your tax return.